houqp/asciidoc-deckjs/README.md

 Installation
 ------------

+If you don't have deck.js you can download it automatically with `make install`.
+Or you can get it manually from its official [link](https://github.com/imakewebthings/deck.js/zipball/stable), and rename the unzipped directory to `deck.js`.

-All you need to do is to make sure your asciidoc can properly find `deckjs.conf`.
+The second thing you need to do is to make sure your asciidoc can properly find `deckjs.conf`.
 For asciidoc's configuration file loading strategy, please refer to [this guide](http://www.methods.co.nz/asciidoc/userguide.html#X7).

 The easiest way is to put `deckjs.conf` and the asciidoc file you wrote in the same directory.